loader image

 Worn Teeth Treatment in Lahore

 Worn teeth refer to the gradual erosion, abrasion, and loss of the tooth’s outer surface.
 This outer layer, called enamel, protects against sensitivity to hot, cold, and sugary foods and drinks while providing the white color of teeth.
+Such teeth can give you a bad outlook and causing other dental issues.
+You lose your tooth enamel, which means that care from a young age must be taken to maintain appropriately strong jaws.

 Symptoms of worn teeth